Diphenhydramine Hcl Drug Details (Generic)

 What may interact with Diphenhydramine?

--other medicines for cold, cough or allergy
+-Other medications for cold, cough, or allergy

 They need to know if you have any of these conditions:

--pain or difficulty passing urine
+-Pain or difficulty passing urine

 What should I watch for while using Diphenhydramine?